 3 ways to outline your Minimal Viable Purpose and be interesting

-In fact, your value proposition–the cornerstone of your minimum viable product–is about more than iterating your product on customer feedback.
+Your value proposition–the cornerstone of your minimum viable product–is about more than iterating your product on customer feedback.
 It is very much the big idea you'd use to guide your grand vision and ambitious long-term plan.
 Because in new markets there are few or no other products that users can compare you to.
-It's simply too early for users to understand how you are different.
+According to Steve Blank, it's simply too early for users to understand how you are different.
 Hence, your value proposition should communicate a vision for what could be.

 Discovering and cramming your true north into a MVP, however, is no simple task.
 So, here are three ways to make your vision and minimum viable product go hand in hand.

 1. Understand the job your customer want's to get done

 HBS-professor Clayton Christensen argues that a successful customer value proposition begins with genuinely understanding the customer's jobs-to-be-done -- the higher purpose for which customers buy your product.
 Out of the functional, social, and emotional types of jobs, the latter might be the most powerful one.
 Inform your user research accordingly.

 2. Start With Why

 Simon Sinek developed his very own movement by teaching us how to create movements through inspiration.
 Sinek's key argument “People don’t buy what you do; people buy why you do it” aligns with that of Clayton Christensen.
 When getting started at your value proposition brief, start with why.